meshery/meshery/docs/pages/installation/quick-start.md

 ## Configure Connection to Kubernetes

 Meshery attempts to auto detect your kubeconfig if it is stored in the default path (`$HOME/.kube`) on your system.
 In most deployments, Meshery will automatically connect to your Kubernetes cluster.
-Ensure that Meshery is connected to your your Kubernetes cluster.
+Ensure that Meshery is connected to your local Kubernetes cluster.

 Visit <i class="fas fa-cog"></i> Settings: